-Sebastien stared into the light with admiration, and then turned to meet Professor Lacer’s dark blue eyes with avarice.
+Sebastien stared into the light with admiration, and then turned to meet Professor Lacer’s dark blue eyes with open avarice.
 “I’m ready.”

 His lips twitched with somewhat mocking amusement.
 “I am aware.
 This exercise is difficult, and for those with an undeveloped Will, can be dangerous.
 You have the requisite experience and control, as evidenced by the Henrik-Thompson capacity test I supervised a couple of months ago, as well as your recent performance with the illusion spell.
-One might expect to see the equivalent in a third-term student who entered the University having never cast a spell before,” he said pointedly, though she knew he didn’t actually care for the rules and laws restricting magic.
-“Most importantly, however, and unlike our young Mr. Westbay, I know you are prepared to learn this because you have already done it before.”
+One might expect to see the equivalent in a third-term student, one who entered the University having never cast a spell before,” he said pointedly, though she knew he didn’t actually care for the rules and laws restricting magic.
+“Most importantly, however, and unlike our young Mr. Westbay, I know you are prepared to learn this because you have done it before.”

 She looked at the ball of light hanging in the air and then back to him.
 “What?
 When… Ah!”
 She thought she knew what he was referencing.
 “During the entrance exam.
 When I threw that…temper tantrum with the blue flame spell,” she said, rubbing the back of her neck and looking away.